 Once you have your list of domain names for your food blog, now you need to check if they are available on potential hosting websites (usually web hosting companies offer free domain names if you purchase a plan).
 Check in their search box to see if your domain is available.

-InMotion Hosting is a great option for those looking for just a little bit more… They have the best priced VPS hosting (good for higher traffic), and they have a dedicated support team that is there whenever you have issues with your site!
+inmotion InMotion Hosting has great pricing for basic hosting and VPS hosting (good for higher traffic, so you may need to upgrade eventually!), and they have a dedicated support team that is there whenever you have issues with your site!
 In addition, for signing up with them you get $250 in ad credits to promote your site.
 WordPress installation is made easy through the cPanel.

 Step 2) Get WordPress – Your New Best Friend